 Entergy is committed to creating a diverse, inclusive and engaged culture that inspires all individuals to work together to operate a world-class energy business for our customers, employees, communities and owners.
 But that commitment does not end at the front door.
 It extends into the community and is reflected through our philanthropy, volunteerism and advocacy that encourages individuals to take action.

 In 2021, Entergy Corporation contributions to diverse organizations totaled $5.5 million or 34% of total charitable contributions.
 Of that total, $1.2 million was allocated to social and racial justice organizations and $4.4 million was allocated to minority-serving non-profits and institutions.
-A list of these organizations can be found here.
+View a list of these organizations here.

 Since 2010, Entergy has donated charitable contributions totaling more than $24 million to more than 600 nonprofit organizations, schools and institutions focused on creating inclusive communities of opportunity for all individuals.